 What is UNHCR doing to help?

-To promote the integration of refugees and migrants in their host communities, UNHCR works closely with local authorities and the private sector and supports the provision of vocational training to Venezuelans.
-UNHCR is also supporting the relocation of Venezuelan refugees and migrants in the Brazilian state of Roraima to other parts of the country where there are more employment opportunities and services.
+To promote the integration of refugees and migrants in their host communities, UNHCR works closely with local authorities, civil society and the private sector and supports providing vocational training to Venezuelans.
+UNHCR is also supporting the relocation of Venezuelan refugees and migrants to places with more employment opportunities and services.

 It took us over seven days to reach Peru.
 We had nothing to eat at the end.
 We tried to spare all for our son, but he also went over 24 hours without a bite.
 He is only three.